Liz Gilbert on Loving Without Losing Yourself

 God.

-And God's like,
+And God's like.

-The nice thing is you know what you're going to get.
+Now you go through door A. The nice thing is you know what you're going to get.

 You go through door B, you have no idea what you're going to get, but aren't you slightly curious?